saketadhav/DotNetEFCore5SamuraiApp/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------

-For migrations, Add following reference to the SamuraiApp.Data project : Microsoft.EntityFrameworkCore.Tools (For migration commands)
+**For Migrations**

-Tools package will pull in Microsoft.EntityFrameworkCore.Design for you (For migration APIs)
+Add following reference to the SamuraiApp.Data project : Microsoft.EntityFrameworkCore.Tools (For migration commands) Tools package will pull in Microsoft.EntityFrameworkCore.Design for you (For migration APIs)

 In VS, goto tools -> Nuget Package Manager -> Package Manager Console